dinhhuy258/notes/docs/networking/home_network/setup_ecmp_on_mikrotik_router.md

 If multiple routes in the `main` table have the same distance, the router will treat them as `ECMP` routes, and the `+` sign will appear, indicating that `ECMP` is active.
 By setting incremental distances, only the route with the lowest distance is used, while the others act as **failover routes**.

-This configuration is intentional.
-The `main` routing table is designed for stable, predictable routing, not load balancing.
+**Why disable ECMP in main table?**

 Certain traffic requires a consistent outbound path and source IP.
-Allowing `ECMP` in the `main` table could cause frequent path or IP changes, leading to issues with services such as:
+ECMP in the `main` table could cause frequent path/IP changes, breaking:

-- Banking websites
+- Banking websites (IP-based fraud detection)
-- VPN connections
+- VPN connections (session persistence)
 - IP-sensitive or session-based applications

-For this reason, `ECMP` is explicitly disabled in the `main` table and enabled only in a dedicated `ECMP` routing table.

 > [!NOTE]
-> Traffic that must avoid ECMP is explicitly selected using routing rules and directed to the main table, while traffic that is safe to load-balance is routed to the ECMP table.
+> Traffic requiring stable routing is directed to the `main` table via routing rules, while general traffic uses the `ecmp` table for load balancing.

 3. Create a new routing table for ECMP.